-Some key elements to consider when making toys are: will it last more than an hour or two; will it engage my dog’s interest; is it possible to make it tasty as well as entertaining?
-Well, here is an idea that should fulfil all three of those criteria – an unstuffed and then RE-stuffed teddy bear.
-It could be some other kind of toy animal but let’s stick with teddy bear for now.
+Some key elements to consider when making toys are: will it last more than an hour or two; will it engage my dog’s interest; is it possible to make it tasty and entertaining?
+Well, here is an idea that should fulfil all three criteria – an unstuffed and then RE-stuffed teddy bear.
+It could be some other kind of toy animal but let’s stick with a teddy bear for now.

-This could be an old, unloved one surplus to home requirements or it could be out of the 25p basket at your local charity shop.
-First off it will need a good soak in something sterilising to rid the toy of any family-type odours.
-Then the gruesome bit – slit it along the body just enough so you can get at all the stuffing, and remove it.
+This could be an old, unloved one surplus to home requirements or out of the 25p basket at your local charity shop.
+First, it will need a good soak in something sterilising to rid the toy of any family-type odours.
+Then the gruesome bit – slit it along the body just enough so you can get at all the stuffing and remove it.
 The empty cavity can then be RE-stuffed with doggy chews.
-Put in as many as you can and then sew the toy back up nice and tightly but leave a tiny exit hole somewhere.
+Put in as many as you can and sew the toy up nicely and tightly, leaving a tiny exit hole somewhere.

 Make sure your dog is watching all this – he will be intrigued to the point of distraction!
-Toss the newly stuffed toy onto the floor and standby for action.
+Toss the newly stuffed toy onto the floor and stand by for action.
 He will sniff it, grab it, throw it around, bark at it – you name it, every kind of dog reaction in the book will come out.
-He knows there are good things in there and he will spend time working out how to get them.
-Eventually his probing and sucking will see one popping out of that tiny exit hole that you left.
+He knows there are good things, and he will spend time working out how to get them.
+Eventually, his probing and sucking will see one popping out of that tiny exit hole you left.
 Lots of effort and interest = instant reward!

 Homemade Hoopla – DIY Dog Toy

-There is so much more you can do for your dog without spending a fortune.
-Things for both of you to play with might include something like a home made hoopla that you can throw for him to catch or retrieve.
-Take a short-ish length of old hose pipe from the garage and jam a piece of rounded tree wood one end.
-Curve the hose round and engage it with the other end of the wood, forming a closed and secure circle.
+You can do much more for your dog without spending a fortune.
+Things for you to play with might include homemade hoopla you can throw for him to catch or retrieve.
+Take a short-ish length of old hose pipe from the garage and jam a piece of rounded tree wood on one end.
+Curve the hose round and engage with the other end of the wood, forming a closed and secure circle.
 There you have it – a DIY doggy hoopla.
-Toss it in his vicinity and he will delight in catching it in mid air.
+Toss it in his vicinity, and he will delight in catching it mid-air.
 Another great result in your campaign to keep your dog both active and entertained!